Starting Ozempic at a 1 mg dose is not recommended. If you are planning to lose weight fast, you don’t need to harm yourself.

 Why can’t you start 1 mg directly?

 Ozempic is a GLP-1 analog.
 It acts on your stomach and pancreas.
-It reduces your hunger, makes you full, stops your stomach from moving the food forwards, and enhances the release of insulin.
+It reduces your hunger, makes you feel full, stops your stomach from moving the food forward, and enhances the release of insulin.

 You need to start the dose at 0.25 mg so that your stomach gets used to it.
 Not only your stomach but your body gets used to the effects of Ozempic.